 As you can probably tell by now, there are many costs to joining and staying in a sorority.

-Here is what you can expect to pay for if you’re joining a sorority:
+Here are some of the different costs you can expect to pay for if you’re joining a sorority:

 New Member Dues

-So what do new member dues actually look like?
-They vary by school and chapter.
-In general, they’re around $600 to $900 per semester.
+New member dues vary by school and chapter, but in general they’re around $600 to $900.

 Active Member Dues

-If you haven’t heard of a sorority house, it’s a communal living space for members of a sorority.
-Many sororities require their members to live in a sorority house at some point after their freshman year.
+Many sororities actually require their members to live in a sorority house at some point after their freshman year.

 Social Expenses